-Owner Shell announced plans to develop Brutus using a tension leg platform (TLP) for installation on the same block in 2,985ft of water.
+Owner Shell announced plans to develop Brutus in April 1999 using a tension leg platform (TLP) for installation on the same block in 2,985ft of water.

 The Ocean Worker semi-submersible drilling rig of Diamond Ocean Worker was used for the batch setting of eight wells.
 Batch setting was completed in January 2000.

 The TLP was installed in mid-2001 using the derrick barge Hermod.
 Heerema was the contractor for installing the TLP.

 The estimated ultimate gross recovery from the Brutus development is greater than 200 million barrels of oil equivalent (boe), with a 70:30 oil to gas ratio.

-Shell used this downtime to increase the production capacity to 130,000bpd.
-At that juncture Brutus was producing 60,000bpd and 90 million cubic feet of natural gas per day from four wells.
+Shell used this downtime to increase the production capacity to 130,000 barrels per day (bpd).
+At that juncture, Brutus was producing 60,000bpd and 90 million cubic feet of natural gas per day from four wells.

-It was tied back about seven miles to the project via a 6 inch buried and insulated flowline, and was the first subsea tieback TLP.
+It was tied back about seven miles to the project in July 2004 via a 6in buried and insulated flowline, and was the first subsea tieback TLP.

-The TLP was used as a hub for surrounding developments and it is thus designed to handle an amount of gas greater than that required for the Brutus development (which is about 150mcf per day of gas.
+The TLP was used as a hub for surrounding developments and it is thus designed to handle an amount of gas greater than that required for the Brutus development, which is about 150mcf per day of gas.

 Daewoo Heavy Industries had delivered the hull in January 2001.
-It consisted of four circular steel columns, 66.5ft in diameter and 166ft high.
-The 35.5ft wide and 23ft high columns were linked with a rectangular section using pontoons.
+It consisted of four circular steel columns, 66.5ft in diameter and 166ft-high.
+The 35.5ft-wide and 23ft-high columns were linked with a rectangular section using pontoons.

 The deck modules are set in an open-truss frame design with a total structural steel weight of approximately 7,650t.

-The deck modules were transferred to hull by using specialised lifting device which was developed for Mars TLP integration.
+The deck modules were transferred to hull by using specialised lifting device, which was developed for Mars TLP integration.

 The TLP supports a contract-drilling rig, equipped with a surface BOP and a high-pressure drilling riser.
 The quarters module will be able to house up to 94 people.

-The TLP is secured by 12 tendons, each 2,900ft long, three per corner, each with a diameter of 32in and a wall thickness of 1.25in.
-The total weight for the 12 tendons is approximately 7,500t.
+The TLP is secured by 12 tendons, each 2,900ft-long, three per corner, each with a diameter of 32in and a wall thickness of 1.25in.

-The TLP foundation system consisted of 12 piles, to which the tendons were attached.
-The piles were 82in in diameter and 340ft long, weighing approximately 245t each.
+The TLP foundation system consisted of 12 piles, which were attached to the tendons.
+The piles were 82in in diameter and 340ft-long, weighing approximately 245t each.